flutter/website/src/content/ai-toolkit/feature-integration.md

 This example logs the user prompts and LLM responses as they go back and forth.
-When providing a function as a `messageSender`, it’s your responsibility to call the underlying provider.
-If you don’t, it won’t get the message.
+When providing a function as a `messageSender`, it's your responsibility to call the underlying provider.
+If you don't, it won't get the message.
 This capability allows you to do advanced things like routing to a provider dynamically or Retrieval Augmented Generation (RAG).